WollemiPines/Blog-Site-Template/README.md

 By sure to run npm i to install any dependancies.
 Set your mysql password and session secret the node server.js

+## Errors: <a name="errors"></a>
+The comments routes are failing to send the topic.id Some more work is required to solve this as without the realivent topic id, the comments cannot be added to the realivent database and joined with the topic's by id.

 ## Questions <a name="questions"></a>
 Please email any questions about this project to: Chrisw1096@gmail.com